Ayush1619/MyBlog/README.md

 # MyBlog
-Share your daily thought at one place.
+Share your daily thought at one place..